vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I first went to Trader Joe's and bought groceries, finishing my checkout at 6:10 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Thursday March 25

+In the evening I went to Mehak Indian Cuisine to pick up an online order.
+I had minimal human interaction.
+I wore a KN-95 mask.

+## Monday March 29

+In the afternoon, I went to downtown Berkeley.
+I first went to Ace Hardware and bought trash bags.
+I then went to Trader Joe's and bought groceries, checking out at 3:07 PM.
+Finally, I went to Udupi Palace and got a spinach masala doosa.
+I wore a KN95 mask.

+I also had some nontrivial in-person conversations with housemates; I was masked but they were not.